5 Things to Know About the iOS 14.8 Update

 iOS 14.8 Problems

-iOS 14.8 is already causing problems for some iPhone users.
+iOS 14.8 is causing problems for some iPhone users.
 Some problems are new, others have carried over from iOS 14.7.1 and older versions of iOS.

 The current list of iOS 14 issues includes installation problems, lag, Exchange issues, problems with first and third-party apps, hotspot problems, touchscreen issues, calendar spam, issues with Touch ID and Face ID, random stuttering, and charging issues.